-In Kindle and Fire Tablet Guides (Kindle Fire for Kid), you can find guides on how to add Google services and Google apps to Fire tablet, how to side load apps to Fire and Kindle Fire tablets, how to take screenshot on Fire tablet, how to access developer options for Fire tablet (and Kindle Fire tablet), how to use Kindle Unlimited on Kindle and Fire tablet, and many more….
+In Kindle and Fire Tablet Guides (Kindle Fire for Kid), you can find guides on how to add Google services and Google apps to Fire tablets, how to sideload apps to Fire and Kindle Fire tablets, and how to take a screenshot on Fire tablet, how to access developer options for Fire tablet (and Kindle Fire tablet), how to use Kindle Unlimited on Kindle and Fire tablet, and many more…

 List of recent Kindle and Fire tablet guides

 Here is the list of most recent Kindle and Fire tablet guides.
 The complete list of Kindle and Fire tablet guides can be found in Kindle and Fire tablet guides.